Geerodge/sunnyworthing.co.uk/content/collections/pages/terms-and-conditions.md

             text: 'Cancellations And Returns'
       -
         type: paragraph
-        attrs:
-          class: null
         content:
           -
             type: text
             text: 'You have the right to cancel or return your order up to 7 working days following receipt of your goods.
 This includes your right to cancel your order under the distance selling regulations.
 You will receive a full refund including the original postage and packaging for the order if the charge was levied with your original order and it is returned in full.This does not affect your statutory rights.
 Returns outside the timeframe set out above may be accepted at the sole discretion of www.sunnyworthing.co.uk.
-Please contact George McEntegart by email george@sunnyworthing.co.uk for information about returns.'
+Please contact George McEntegart by email contact@sunnyworthing.co.uk for information about returns.'
       -
         type: heading
         attrs: